dhoer/chef-chromedriver/README.md

 This will download the ChromeDriver that best matches version and platform criteria e.g., Linux x64 platform will match https://s3.amazonaws.com/mybucket/chromedriver/2.21/chromedriver_linux64.zip.
-Note that ChromeDriver path must be the same as that found under http://chromedriver.storage.googleapis.com/index.html page.
+Note that ChromeDriver path must be the same as that found under http://chromedriver.storage.googleapis.com/index.html.

 ## Getting Help